fartingrocket/masternode_scripts/README.md

   -g      --configure     Starts the configuration manager
                           helps creating the params.json file.

-  -c      --checks        Do checks on balance and existing masternodes
+  -k      --checks        Do checks on balance and existing masternodes
                           offers the possibility to save masternode.conf file.

+  -d      --delete        Delete one masternodes. must specify alias and id :

+                          > python3 masternode_scrypts.py --delete --alias=MN1 --id=12345
+                          or
+                          > python3 masternode_scrypts.py -d -a MN1 -i 12345

-  -d      --delete        Delete all existing masternodes.
+                          Correct ticker must be in params.json -d      --delete-all    Delete all existing masternodes.
                           must specify correct ticker in params.json

   -r      --create        Create new masternodes with transactions
                           uses transactions from params.json
                           save masternode.conf file automatically at the end.

-  -dr     --delcreate     Delete old masternodes and create new ones
+  -t      --delcreate     Delete old masternodes and create new ones
                           uses transactions from params.json
                           save masternode.conf file automatically at the end.

   -i      --reindex       Reindex all existing masternodes wallets
                           gives the option to reindex only some of them.

 ```

 # Usage: